ravishankar15/ravishankar15/README.md

 - 🔭 I’m currently working as Software Engineer @Razorpay
 - 🧐 I’m curious about Distributed Systems and Backend Technologies
-- 🌱 I’m currently learning Python and Go
+- 🌱 I’m currently handson in Golang

 ---